LBL-EESA/TECA_superbuild/README.md

 # TECA Superbuild
 The TECA superbuild contains build scripts for [TECA](https://github.com/LBL-EESA/TECA) and all of its 3rd-party dependencies.
-This project provides an easy way to get all of TECA's dependencies and insure that NetCDF and HDF5 are built thread-safe.
+This project provides an easy way to get all of TECA's dependencies and insure that NetCDF and HDF5 are built thread-safe making it safe to use.

 ## Quick Start
-To build the latest released version of TECA including all of its dependencies.
+To build the latest released version of TECA including all of its dependencies.Start from here.

 ```bash
 $ git clone https://github.com/LBL-EESA/TECA_superbuild.git